HenriquesLab/NanoPyx/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with pytest, please ensure the coverage at least stays the same before you submit a pull request.

 ## License